minqiaowang/oracle-sharded-database/create-app-schema/create-app-schema.md

 ## Introduction

-In this lab, you will create a app schema. you will create a sharded table family `Customers->Orders->LineItems` and a duplicate table `Products`.
+In this lab, you will create a shard app schema.
+You will create a sharded table family `Customers->Orders->LineItems` sharded by `CustId`, and a duplicate table `Products`.

-Estimated Lab Time: 20 minutes.
+Estimated Lab Time: 10 minutes.

 ### Objectives